Why can't I find the link Siteimprove is referencing?

-This article helps explain why this happens and some tips and tricks for identifying where the link is.
-We'll try to cover the more common situations first and get more technical later.
+This article helps explain why this happens and gives some tips and tricks for identifying the link.

 The link only displays at a certain browser width

-Many responsive sites contain the links for both mobile and the desktop versions.
-The mobile version is simply hidden until it detects the browser width at a mobile size.
-You can try to resize your browser window to see if the link appears.
+Many responsive sites contain links for both mobile and desktop versions.
+The mobile version can be hidden until a mobile browser id detected.
+Try to resize your browser window to see if the link appears.

-The link was not intended for humans to click on and therefore is not visible
+The link was not intended to be visible

 Tips for finding the missing link